Pat Carroll, voice of Ursula in ‘The Little Mermaid,’ dies

-(NEXSTAR) – Actor Pat Carroll died Saturday in her home in Cape Cod, Massachusetts, multiple news outlets reported Sunday.
+(NEXSTAR) – Actress Pat Carroll died Saturday in her home in Cape Cod, Massachusetts, multiple news outlets reported on Sunday.
 She was 95 years old.

 Her voice is familiar to generations thanks to her role as villainous sea creature Ursula in Disney’s “The Little Mermaid.”
 Carroll’s acting career spanned film, television and the stage.